-2.2 Background and Ambient Noise
+2.1 Background and Ambient Noise

-To establish background and ambient noise levels, noise monitoring was undertaken by RAPT Consulting from 4 September to 11 September 2023.
-The monitoring was undertaken at 50 Weblands Street Rutherford to capture representative noise levels for nearest properties to the west of the site.
+To establish background and ambient noise levels, noise monitoring was undertaken by RAPT Consulting from 8 February to 15 February 2024.
+The monitoring was undertaken at 68 Phoenix Park Road to the west of the proposed function centre.

-Site observations noted the location was considered indicative of the local ambient noise environment and the site also presented as secure location whereby minimising the risk of 2223504_230927 Noise Assessment - Max McMahon Oval Rutherford, NSW theft or vandalism to the monitoring equipment.
+Site observations noted the location was considered indicative of the local ambient noise environment and the sites also presented as secure locations whereby minimising the risk of theft or vandalism to the monitoring equipment.
 Additionally, they are considered as acceptable locations for determination of the background noise with consideration to the NSW Environment Protection Authority's (EPA's) - Noise Policy for Industry (NPfI).
-During site visits it was noted that traffic and natural wildlife primarily described the ambient noise environment and is indicative of a sub-urban noise environment.
+During site visits it was noted that local traffic and natural wildlife primarily described the ambient noise environment and is indicative of a rural noise environment.

-The monitoring location is shown in Figure 2-3 and 2-4.
+The monitoring locations are shown in Figure 2-2 and 2-3.